wtchen/datatools-ui/docs/user/gtfs-plus-editor.md

 1. Under "Transformation Settings", click "New Transformation".
 2. Check that the applicable conditions to execute the transformation are listed:
-   * To inject `route_attributes.txt` when importing/fetching a new feed version, ensure that "Fetched Automatically" and "Manually Uploaded are listed.
+    * To inject `route_attributes.txt` when importing/fetching a new feed version, ensure that "Fetched Automatically" and "Manually Uploaded" are listed.
-   * To inject `route_attributes.txt` when exporting editor snapshots, ensure that "Produced in house" is listed.
+    * To inject `route_attributes.txt` when exporting editor snapshots, ensure that "Produced In-House" is listed.
 3. Click "Add a step to transformation" dropdown, and select "Replace file from string transformation".
 4. Select `route_attributes.txt` as the table to replace.
 5. Enter or paste the desired route attributes CSV data (see screenshot below).